davesantiarlom/holbertonschool-validation/module4_task2/DEPLOY.md

-# Deployment Document
+# DEPLOYMENT

-- What is in the archive and how to unarchive it?
+## What is in the archive and how to unarchive it

-- It is a compressed file that is the awesome-api binary and is 'dist directory'.
+The archive contains the latest build and the api binary.
+The archive can be found under either in uploads or releases if a tags is used v1.0.0

-- Syntax to unzip the zip package
+### To unarchive the package

-  Run unzip awesome-website.zip

-- How to verify the version

-  Run git tag
+Run the command:
+`unzip awesome-website.zip`

-- What are the commands to start and stop the application?
+## What are the commands to start and stop the application

-  - Use Hugo server, sintax type hugo server
+To run the application use:
+`hugo server`

-- How to customize where the application logs are written?
+## How to customise where the logs are written

-- I do not know yet
+Logs are created by the github actions and stored in the respective runner

-- How to “quickly” verify that the application is running (healthcheck)?
+## How to quickly check the application is running

-- Check it out on local host [http://localhost:1313]
+Use the url in modern browser: <http://localhost:1313>